john-seb/john-seb.github.io/content/talk/saefoil/index.md

 ## Afternoon: Testing Winds- History, Theory and Practice of Wind Tunnel Testing

+The afternoon session is a *wind tunnel workshop*.
+A NACA 0012 foil is tested in the lab and the pressure distribution is compared with the CFD results from the forenoon session.
+Furthermore, a comprehensive timeline of the development of various experimental methods is introduced.
 <object data="https://john-seb.github.io/talk/saefoil/foil2.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="https://john-seb.github.io/talk/saefoil/foil2.pdf">
         <p>This browser does not support PDFs.
 Please download the PDF to view it: <a href="https://john-seb.github.io/talk/saefoil/foil2.pdf">Download PDF</a>.</p>